-The legendary Vera Lynn turns 103 on March 20.
-York Membery talks to Dame Vera about her days entertaining the troops in Burma
+The legendary Vera Lynn's funeral was on July 10th.
+York Membery remembers talking to Dame Vera about her days entertaining the troops in Burma

 At Christmas, Dame Vera invited The Oldie down to her handsome detached home in Sussex to discuss her book about entertaining the ‘Forgotten’ 14th Army in Burma in 1944.

 ‘I’ve always loved Christmas time,’ the singer – born Vera Welch in London’s East End in March 1917 - tells me over a cup of tea, as a log fire blazes away in her living room, which looks out onto the large back garden.
 The room is dotted with photographs of her late musician husband Harry, who she married in 1941, and of Vera with friends, including the Queen Mother.
 A six-foot tall Christmas tree stands in one corner of the room, and freshly-cut holly is draped around the mirrors and paintings.

 ‘We’ve dug out all the old decorations that have been on the tree for donkey’s years!’ laughs Dame Vera.

 The living room is inundated with a sea of Christmas cards.
 ‘They’re from all over the world: from Britain, Australia, the Netherlands… and even Germany, where I had a couple of hits,’ says Vera, dressed in a flowery blouse, green cardigan, beige slacks and slippers.